 How you prepare

-You may be asked not to eat or drink for two hours or more before a tilt table test.
-You can take your medications as usual, unless your doctor tells you otherwise.
+You might be asked not to eat or drink for two hours or more before a tilt table test.
+You can take your medications as usual unless your health care provider tells you otherwise.

 What you can expect

-- Place sticky patches (electrodes) on your chest, legs and arms.
-The electrodes are connected by wires to an electrocardiogram (ECG or EKG) machine that monitors your heart rate.
+- Places sticky patches (electrodes) on your chest, legs and arms.
+Wires connect the electrodes to an electrocardiogram machine that monitors your heart rate.

 During a tilt table test

-- You then remain in the upright position and are monitored for another 15 to 20 minutes.
+- You then remain in the upright position for another 15 to 20 minutes.

 After a tilt table test

-When your tilt table test is complete, you may return to your normal activities for the remainder of the day.
+When the test is complete, you can return to your regular activities.